 Recommendation To Build Wealth

-Track Your Wealth For Free.
-In order to optimize your finances, you’ve first got to track your finances.
-I recommend signing up for Personal Capital’s free financial tools so you can track your net worth.
+In order to optimize your finances, you've first got to track your finances.
+I recommend signing up for Empower's free financial tools so you can track your net worth.
 You can also analyze your investment portfolios for excessive fees.
 For retirement planning, run your financials through their fantastic Retirement Planning Calculator.